Welcome to today's edition of the Rush 24-7 podcast.

 They can't figure out what it's from.

-That's about eight cents on the dollar.
+That's about 8 cents on the dollar.

-And I thought that today kind of tied in nicely uh with your book and what you're trying to do, Susie.
+And I thought that today kind of tied in nicely with your book and what you're trying to do, Susie.

-Uh welcome to the Rush Limbaugh program.
+Welcome to the Rush Limbaugh Program.

-Oh, it's so nice to talk to you again, Paul W. It's uh it's so nice to talk with you, Susie, and I immediately thought when I heard what was going on here with this gap again, uh I thought of you, and I'm wondering, because you have pointed out in the book, Women and Money, that women do have to take some responsibility for their current lot.
+And I'm wondering, because you have pointed out in the book, Women and Money, that women do have to take some responsibility for their current lot.

 Yeah, it's true.

-It's you know, in the book, I make an argument that even though women are making more, we're still not making more out of what we make.
+It's, you know, in the book, I make an argument that even though women are making more, we're still not making more out of what we make.

 So we're not only not making more out of the money that we're earning, we are not being as aggressive.